How often and how far in advance, should I let people know about updates to my funding (even minor ones like changes in

 This depends on the student's funding source.
 If the student is a GSRA/GSI, they are being paid by HR payroll, and can access their pay stubs through Wolverine Access in the "Faculty & Staff"/"Employee Self-Service" section.
 For other types of awards and appointments, the student is being paid through Financial Aid, so there are no pay stubs available.
 However, they can print a summary of their payments by going to Wolverine Access, then "Student Business."
 From there, they should click "Financial Aid Information," select the year, and then click "Award Summary," which shows the total stipend amount.
 From there, the student can print the account history page - payments to the student are listed in the "refunds" column.

 How is the student taxed on their funding?

 CMB cannot provide tax advice; however, click HERE for more tax information from Rackham Graduate School.
 1098-Ts for fellows/trainees, and W2s/paystubs (employees) are available in Wolverine Access (see the cheat sheet at the top of the page for specifics).

-What is an EBSA award and how do I qualify for it?
+What is the EBS Award and how do I qualify for it?

 The Excellence in Basic Science Award (EBSA) rewards each eligible doctoral student enrolled in a Medical School Basic Science graduate program.
 Eligibility is determined using the following criteria: